ericoporto/ags-manual-wiki/Constants.md

-LRPRECEDENCE | Defined if "Left-to-right operator precedence" is enabled, not defined otherwise AGS_NEW_STRINGS | Defined if AGS 2.71 or later (with new-String support), not defined otherwise NEW_DIALOGOPTS_API | Defined if "Use old-style dialog options rendering API" is disabled AGS_SUPPORTS_IFVER | Defined if AGS 2.72 or later (with `#ifver` support), not defined otherwise AGS_MAX_INV_ITEMS | The maximum number of inventory items AGS_MAX_OBJECTS | The maximum objects per room
+LRPRECEDENCE | Defined if "Left-to-right operator precedence" is enabled, not defined otherwise AGS_NEW_STRINGS | Defined if AGS 2.71 or later (with new-String support), not defined otherwise NEW_DIALOGOPTS_API | Defined if "Use old-style dialog options rendering API" is disabled NEW_KEYINPUT_API | Defined if "Use old-style key handling" is disabled AGS_SUPPORTS_IFVER | Defined if AGS 2.72 or later (with `#ifver` support), not defined otherwise AGS_MAX_INV_ITEMS | The maximum number of inventory items AGS_MAX_OBJECTS | The maximum objects per room